artrz/basecamp-linux/README.md

 Download the [latest release](https://github.com/arturock/basecamp-linux/releases) and extract it on your Applications directory.
 Run the app by executing the `basecamp` file.

-Optionally copy the desktop file from [basecamp-linux-x]/resources/assets/basecamp.desktop on your launchers dir (e.g. `~/.local/share/applications`).
+Optionally copy the desktop file `basecamp-linux-*/resources/assets/basecamp.desktop` to your launchers dir (e.g. `~/.local/share/applications`).
 Note you'll need to configure it to point to the correct app location and select the icon color (white / black) depending on your desktop color scheme.

 ## Manual build